kyma-project/kyma/docs/event-bus/docs/010-architecture-event-bus.md

 > **NOTE:** The Event Bus creates a separate Event Trigger for each Subscription.

-Before the Event Bus forwards the Event to the receiver, the sub-validator performs a security check to verify the permissions for this Event in a given Environment.
-It reads all new Subscription resources and refers to the EventActivation resource to check whether a particular Event type is enabled in a given Environment.
-If the Event is enabled for an Environment, it updates the Subscription resource with the information.
+Before the Event Bus forwards the Event to the receiver, the sub-validator performs a security check to verify the permissions for this Event in a given Namespace.
+It reads all new Subscription resources and refers to the EventActivation resource to check whether a particular Event type is enabled in a given Namespace.
+If the Event is enabled for an Namespace, it updates the Subscription resource with the information.
 Based on the information, `push` sends the Event to the lambda or the service.

 ### Validation flow